vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 ## Market proposal and creation

-Markets on Vega are permissionlessly proposed using the [governance mechanism](./0028-GOVE-governance.md#1-create-market).
+Markets on Vega are proposed, permissionless, using the [governance mechanism](./0028-GOVE-governance.md#1-create-market).
 If a market passes the governance vote, it undergoes various state changes throughout its lifecycle.
 Aspects of the state that change include:

 - trading mode
 - whether the market is open for trading